 Overview of Today’s Telemedicine Market

-The COVID-19 pandemic significantly accelerated the growth of the telemedicine industry, as people turned to virtual consultations to minimize the risk of virus transmission.
-Many healthcare providers rapidly adopted telemedicine technologies to continue providing services during lockdowns and social distancing.
+Telemedicine is a growing sector within the healthcare industry, driven by technological advancements and increasing demand for convenient, accessible healthcare solutions.
+The COVID-19 pandemic significantly accelerated the growth of the industry, as people turned to virtual consultations to minimize the risk of virus transmission.
+Many healthcare companies rapidly adopted telemedicine technology to continue providing services during lockdowns.

-The Different Types of Telemedicine Solutions
+Three Major Types of Telemedicine Solutions

 Off-the-shelf and custom telemedicine software solutions are designed to address a broad spectrum of health concerns and come in three main varieties — real-time telemedicine, store-and-forward telemedicine, and remote patient monitoring (RPM).